Introduction to NumPy Library in Python

 Let us start by learning more about NumPy.

-In 2005, Travis Oliphant released an open-source library to perform mathematical operations on large multidimensional arrays efficiently and named it Numpy.
-Because of its effectiveness, it became the core library and the building block of other important Python libraries, such as Pandas, MatPlotlib, Seaborn, and Scikit-learn.
+In 2005, Travis Oliphant released an open-source library to perform mathematical operations on large multidimensional arrays efficiently and named it NumPy.
+Because of its effectiveness, it became the core library and building block of other important Python libraries, such as Pandas, Matplotlib, Seaborn, and Scikit-learn.

-Numpy allows us to store numerical values in single or multiple dimensions using arrays known as Numpy arrays.
-Unlike Python arrays and lists, Numpy arrays are a unique structure containing partial properties of both of them.
-Generally, a one-dimensional array is referred to as a vector, a two-dimensional array is a matrix, and an array with three dimensions is called a tensor (a set of matrices).
-Numpy arrays are given the unique name of N-dimensional arrays or ndarray.
+NumPy allows us to store numerical values in single or multiple dimensions using NumPy arrays.
+Unlike Python arrays and lists, NumPy arrays are a unique structure which contains partial properties of both of them.
+Generally, a one-dimensional array is known as a vector, a two-dimensional array is a matrix, and an array with three dimensions is called a tensor (a set of matrices).
+NumPy arrays are given the unique name of N-dimensional arrays or ndarrays.

-One general question is, how are these ndarrays different from Python lists or inbuilt python arrays?
-Let's see their difference:
+One critical question is: How are ndarrays different from Python lists or inbuilt Python arrays?

 We have seen the difference.
 Let us see some practical use cases of NumPy.

-Numpy is the most used Python library while building machine learning or Data Science applications.
-We perform mathematical analysis and calculations like finding data samples' mean, median, and variance, applying filters on features, matrix multiplication, or finding gradients.
-All these calculations can be done within Python, but Numpy makes the speed 50x faster.
+We perform mathematical analysis and calculations such as finding the mean, median, and variance of data samples, applying filters on features, performing matrix multiplication, or finding gradients.
+All these calculations can be done within Python, but NumPy makes them 50 times faster.
 It makes Numpy the first choice for development.
-Some direct examples can be:

 It holds much more potential than what we mentioned till now, making it an integral and essential library to learn about.
 So let's begin with the installation and know some essential supports it provides.